From: Kirrily 'Skud' Robert

 2. Listen to your body.
 What do you feel like eating?
 If your body

-gives you hints like "I need carbs!" or "I'm low on iron!" it will
+gives you hints like "I need carbs!" or "I'm low on iron!"

 get you started; otherwise, flip through some glossy recipe books until